 Mission Statement: The World Religions Club exists to educate students about religions outside of Christianity in order to prepare students to evangelize to someone with different beliefs.

 Meeting info: Most Wednesdays during lunch in Mr. Stuart’s room

 Mu Alpha Theta - Math Honor Society

 Other Info: Membership determined by meeting criteria for grades in high school math classes.
-4 Service hours of tutoring math for the school year and serving at the Briarwood Math Tournament in January required.
+Four service hours of tutoring math for the school year and serving at the Briarwood Math Tournament in January required.

 National Honor Society